max246/ppm-controller/README.md

 ## Issues

 If you try to set a PPM value that is out of range, the radio will act as trainer mode is disconnected, make sure you use the correct values for your radio!

+## Links

+I suggest to watch this video to setup your FrSky/OpenTX radio in trainer mode https://www.youtube.com/watch?v=D9Z40WPyjoQ